Ingredients

 - 10 large marshmallows, cut in half

-In a medium bowl, stir together the flour, hot chocolate mix, baking powder, cinnamon, and salt.
+- In a medium bowl, stir together the flour, hot chocolate mix, baking powder, cinnamon, and salt.
+Set aside.

-In a large bowl, use an electric mixer to beat the butter, granulated sugar, and brown sugar on medium-high speed until well-combined and smooth, 1 to 2 minutes.
+- In a large bowl, use an electric mixer to beat the butter, granulated sugar, and brown sugar on medium-high speed until well-combined and smooth, about 2 minutes.
 Add the egg and egg yolk and beat until combined.
 Add the vanilla extract.
-On low speed gradually add the flour mixture.
+Scrape down the sides and bottom of the bowl with a rubber spatula.
+On low speed, gradually add the flour mixture.
 Fold in the chocolate chips with a rubber spatula.
 Chill for about 1 hour, or until the dough is no longer sticky.

-Meanwhile, preheat the oven to 350°F. Line baking sheets with parchment paper or silicone baking mats.
+- Meanwhile, preheat the oven to 350°F. Line baking sheets with parchment paper.

-Using a spoon or spring-loaded scoop, drop 1 1/2-tablespoon sized balls of dough onto the prepared baking sheets.
+- Using a spoon or a medium spring-loaded cookie scoop, drop 1 1/2-tablespoon sized balls of dough onto the prepared baking sheets.

-Bake for about 10 minutes.
+- Bake for about 10 minutes.
 Remove from oven and top each cookie with a piece of semisweet chocolate and 1 marshmallow half, cut side up.
 Return to oven and continue to bake for another 4 minutes, or until the marshmallow begins to melt slightly.
-Use a kitchen torch to toast the tops of the marshmallows.
+Remove from the oven and use a kitchen torch to toast the tops of the marshmallows.
 Alternatively, place the cookies under the broiler for about 30 seconds to toast the marshmallows.
 Be careful as the marshmallows can go from toasted to burnt very quickly!

 Hello!
 A fan of yours for quite a long time.
 This will be my first time to try this one out and I am just wondering if I can skip the cinnamon?
 I am not much of a fan of cinnamon anymore (sorry, I think I have had too much in the past and I am done with it yaiks!)
 Is there a substitute or it’s totally fine to leave that out?